Cocaine smuggling submarine reveals Europe's drug crisis

 In fact, officers say it was the biggest lab turning raw coca paste into cocaine that they've found on the continent.
 But it's not just the size of the haul which is significant.

-"This operation also confirms the links between Columbian and Mexicans criminals that have joined Spanish gangs working in Spain," Chief Commissioner Duarte says.
+"This operation also confirms the links between Colombian and Mexican criminals that have joined Spanish gangs working in Spain," Chief Commissioner Duarte says.

 Clearly proud of their work, the police have transported the contents of the lab into a press conference room to show local journalists.